KumiYAM/code-quiz/README.md

 ## Usage
 User Story:<br/>
 AS A coding boot camp student<br/>
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores<br/>
+SO THAT I can gauge my progress compared to my peers

 ## License